 17% of job seekers admit being put off by vague job descriptions in the last 18 months alone.

-Recruiters, it’s 2022.
+Recruiters, it’s almost 2023.
 If you’re still stuck with conventional face-to-face interviews and lots of paperwork, it’s time to move on.

 No one wants to go through long commutes for job interviews.
 So, take advantage of video interviewing and let candidates present themselves to you virtually.
 You’ll not only end up saving time but resources too!